nextflow-io/nextflow/docs/process.md

 ### cache

 The `cache` directive allows you to store the process results to a local cache.
-When the cache is enabled *and* the pipeline is launched with the {ref}`resume <getstarted-resume>` option, any following attempt to execute the process, along with the same inputs, will cause the process execution to be skipped, producing the stored data as the actual results.
+When the cache is enabled *and* the pipeline is launched with the {ref}`resume <getstarted-resume>` option, any task executions that are already cached will be re-used.
+See the {ref}`cache-resume-page` page for more information about how the cache works.

-The caching feature generates a unique key by indexing the process script and inputs.
-This key is used to identify univocally the outputs produced by the process execution.

-The cache is enabled by default, you can disable it for a specific process by setting the `cache` directive to `false`.
+The cache is enabled by default, but you can disable it for a specific process by setting the `cache` directive to `false`.
 For example:

 ```groovy
 process noCacheThis {